 Green onions should be planted in mild climates with well-drained loamy soil and require regular irrigation during development.
-Due to shallow roots, plants are unable to compete with weeds, which will put young plants at risk.
-Plants are also vulnerable to wind and hail damage, as well as cold temperatures.
+Due to shallow roots, plants are unable to compete with weeds.
+Plants are also vulnerable to wind, hail damage, and cold temperatures.

 Once onions reach from a quarter- to half an inch in diameter and tops reach 6 to 8 inches in height, harvest begins by hand.
 Green onions are gathered and banded into bunches.
 Due to high perishability, bunches should be cooled immediately.
 Tops are generally trimmed to market specifications.

 Insects of concern include armyworms, bulb mites, click beetles, cutworms, leafminers, leek moths, nematodes, onion maggots, and thrips.
 Green onions are susceptible to common diseases such as bacterial soft rot, bulb rot, damping off, downy mildew, grey mold, onion yellow dwarf virus, rust, smut, Southern blight, twister, white tip, and wilt.